 2) Electronic Interference

-Suggestion: Create no-phone zones in your home, like the dinner table or bedroom, where everyone (that means you too) needs to put away the small screen and connect with one another irl (in real life). ????
-For video games, instill a schedule of when and how long game-time can last, and when the console is not in use, unplug it.
+Suggestion: Create no-phone zones in your home, like the dinner table or bedroom, where everyone (that means you too) needs to put away the small screen and connect with one another irl (that stands for ‘in real life’ for us older adults! 😉).
+For video games, instill a schedule of when and how long game time can last.
+Pro tip: When the console is not in use, unplug it.

 What other ways do you and your child butt heads about rules and boundaries?
 What ways have you found common ground together?
 Let me know in the comments below.